Electric shock kills 1, injures 4 in fountain at Florida shopping center

 Jupiter police said the children were taken to St. Mary’s Medical Center and are continuing to recover.

-One of the adult victims was released from the hospital.
-The other adult died at the hospital.
+One of the adult victims died at the hospital.
+The other was released.

 The names of the victims have not been released.

-A spokesperson for the shopping center told NBC’s WPTV that the electrocution incident happened in the fountains where there are signs stating no climbing and no swimming.
+A spokesperson for the shopping center told NBC’s WPTV that the electrocution incident happened in the fountains where there are signs warning against climbing and swimming.